dylantcon/clinicore/README.md

 | BackCommand              | ICommand | Returns to home page                                          |

 ### AppointmentDetailViewModel.cs
 Displays detailed appointment information with actions for rescheduling, cancellation, and deletion based on appointment status and permissions.
-This ViewModel loads appointment data directly from ScheduleManager rather than using commands for read operations, dynamically enables or disables action buttons based on appointment status (e.g., cannot reschedule completed appointments), displays confirmation dialogs before destructive operations using MAUI's DisplayAlert, and automatically reloads appointment data after status changes to reflect updated information.
+This ViewModel loads appointment data directly from SchedulingService rather than using commands for read operations, dynamically enables or disables action buttons based on appointment status (e.g., cannot reschedule completed appointments), displays confirmation dialogs before destructive operations using MAUI's DisplayAlert, and automatically reloads appointment data after status changes to reflect updated information.

 ### AppointmentFormViewModelBase.cs
 Serves as an abstract base class for appointment creation and editing forms, providing shared properties, picker data, and navigation commands while derived classes implement specific save command logic.
-This base class populates patient and physician pickers from ProfileRegistry, manages form properties including selected date/time/duration with proper validation, implements lazy initialization of the SaveCommand through the CreateSaveCommand factory method to ensure derived classes are fully constructed, and provides the HandleSaveResult method that navigates back to the list page on successful saves.
+This base class populates patient and physician pickers from Profileservice, manages form properties including selected date/time/duration with proper validation, implements lazy initialization of the SaveCommand through the CreateSaveCommand factory method to ensure derived classes are fully constructed, and provides the HandleSaveResult method that navigates back to the list page on successful saves.

 ### AppointmentEditViewModel.cs
 Handles editing of existing appointments by extending AppointmentFormViewModelBase and using UpdateAppointmentCommand for persistence.
-This ViewModel accepts an appointmentId query parameter to load existing appointment data, populates the form fields with current appointment values from ScheduleManager, overrides CreateSaveCommand to use UpdateAppointmentCommand with appropriate parameters, and validates that the appointment exists before allowing edit operations.
+This ViewModel accepts an appointmentId query parameter to load existing appointment data, populates the form fields with current appointment values from SchedulingService, overrides CreateSaveCommand to use UpdateAppointmentCommand with appropriate parameters, and validates that the appointment exists before allowing edit operations.

 ### CreateAppointmentViewModel.cs
 Manages new appointment creation by extending AppointmentFormViewModelBase and using ScheduleAppointmentCommand for persistence.
 This ViewModel accepts optional patientId and physicianId query parameters to pre-select participants, overrides CreateSaveCommand to use ScheduleAppointmentCommand with required patient, physician, start time, duration, and reason parameters, includes optional notes in the command parameters if provided, and ensures all required fields are populated before enabling the save button.